gersonvj/My-Recipe/README.md

 #### Requirements

 * Easy to navigate by using the few buttons.
-* Appealing dashboard with a functional overview.
-* Easy way to add a recipe to the dashboard.
+* Easy way to add a recipe
 * Ability to edit and delete existing recipes.
-* Ability to let a review.

 #### Expectations

 * When you have multiple recipes, it should be easy to navigate between them.
 * To have a dashboard where all the necessary information is visible.
 * It should be easy to add another recipe.
-* It should be easy to add a review in a recipe.

 #### Structure

 I have chosen to use [Materialize](https://materializecss.com/) to create an overall structure for my website.
 Materialize provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
-The reason why I choose Materiaize is mainly due to the various features they offer like a datepicker, floating action button etc.

 ## **Wireframes and Flowcharts**👨‍🔧